Rock and Roll Madonna

-"Rock and Roll Madonna" is a song written by English musician Elton John and songwriter Bernie Taupin, and performed by John.
+"Rock and Roll Madonna" is a song written by British musician Elton John and lyricist Bernie Taupin, and performed by John.
 The song was released as a single in England in 1970, where it never charted.
-It appeared on several bootlegs and rarities compilations, such as 1992's Rare Masters, before it appeared on 1995 remaster of his self-titled album and to the 2008 deluxe edition of the same album, along with two previously unreleased demo versions of the song.
+It appeared on several bootlegs and rarities compilations, such as 1992's Rare Masters, before it appeared on the 1995 remaster of his self-titled album and to the 2008 deluxe edition of the same album, along with two previously unreleased demo versions of the song.

 The song structure is a rock and roll song.
 Live effects have been added, with an audience cheering throughout most of the song, a technique that would be used similarly three years later on "Bennie and the Jets".
 The B-side, "Grey Seal", was re-recorded in 1973 for inclusion on John's seventh album, Goodbye Yellow Brick Road.

 The song was remade in an "interlude" version for the 2019 film Rocketman with star Taron Egerton performing the vocal.